conan-io/docs/extending/python_requires.rst

-Once the package with the base class we want to reuse is available we can use it in other recipes to inherit the functionality from the base class.
+Once the package with the base class we want to reuse is available we can use it in other recipes to inherit the functionality from that base class.
 We'd need to declare the ``python_requires`` as we did before and we'd need to tell Conan the base classes to use in the attribute ``python_requires_extend``.
 Here our recipe will inherit from the class ``MyBase``: